ucb-bar/chipyard/docs/VLSI/Basic-Flow.rst

 Running the VLSI Flow
 ---------------------

-Running a basic VLSI flow using the Hammer default configurations is fairly simple, and consists of simpele ``Make`` command with the previously mentioned Make variables.
+Running a basic VLSI flow using the Hammer default configurations is fairly simple, and consists of simple ``make`` command with the previously mentioned Make variables.

 Synthesis
 ^^^^^^^^^